angular/angular/aio/content/guide/architecture-components.md

 A *component* controls a patch of screen called a [*view*](guide/glossary#view "Definition of view").
 For example, individual components define and control each of the following views from the [Tour of Heroes tutorial](tutorial):

-* The app root with the navigation links.
+* The application root with the navigation links.
 * The list of heroes.
 * The hero editor.